SimonFJ20/VTSG/README.md

 - [ ] ↳ Rewrite `engine/keyInput.ts` and `engine/mouseInput.ts` to `vtsg/input.ts`.

 ## Who can contribute?
 I want every one who wants, to be able to contribute.
 I will not stand in the way for anyone who wants to help, but keep in mind I am new to maintaining, so please cut me some slack.
+If you have any questions, contact me